TheGaming999/PrisonRanksX/README.md

 # PrisonRanksX
 Welcome to PrisonRanksX!
-A lightweight rich-featured plugin that makes your life easier. yeah sure anyways, We have a wiki overhere which can help you do what you want with the plugin.
+A lightweight rich-featured plugin that makes your life easier.
+Anyways, we have a wiki overhere which can help you do what you want with the plugin.
 \~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [WIKI](https://github.com/TheGaming999/PrisonRanksX/wiki)
-Goto Releases for the latest source code and config files + plugin jar file.
+Go to releases for the latest source code, ready to be imported into your IDE.